PiotrSitarek/junior_task/README.md

 * Sass

 ### `npm install`
-To install repo in your computer.
+To install in your computer.

 ### `npm start`